 As far as instructions go for setting up an interactive Jeopardy board, the easiest option is to search for a Jeopardy board template online.
 A simple search will yield several results, none of which differ too much in what they provide.
 These fun game boards are essentially Google slides that link slides to one another.

-This method is beneficial because of how difficult it can be to distinguish who is speaking on a video call.
+This method is beneficial because it can be difficult to distinguish who is speaking on a video call.
 Mainly if more than one person contributes at a time; additionally, it seems as if the glitchiest feature is the sound, which could easily lead to fairness complaints.
 If teams are necessary, set up a simple way to determine the group in equal size, such as alphabet ranges.

 2. Oooo, it’s Taboo!